• Skip to content

 4. Mid-Life

 This group is often still in the workforce and has decades of life experience.
-Many have lived the Christian faith and love church – and often give more than they take.
+Many have lived the Christian faith and love church, often giving more than they take.

 Acknowledge this group by tapping into their experience and wisdom to help with program development and volunteer opportunities with the younger generations.